aharvard/HOFVolunteers/readme.md

 - adds `apex:stylesheet` for brand fonts
 - removes inline style attributes from markup
 - updates navigation markup to use new custom labels and link to new files
+- updates navigation markup for new header styling
 - updates footer markup for new footer styling

 **HOF_Volunteers__PersonalSiteJobCalendar**